Benchmarking quantum annealers using symmetries in embedded subgraphs: Introduction

 Hardware-realized QA is still an emerging technology, and the only hardware vendor is D-Wave Systems Inc. D-Wave provides programmable machines, which strive to solve optimization problems in the quadratic unconstrained binary optimization (QUBO) form.
-Consequently, in this letter we present our benchmarking analysis of two D-Wave machines, the 1000-qubit previous generation machine (model 2X) and the 2000-qubit current generation machine (model 2000Q).
+Consequently, in this paper we present our benchmarking analysis of two generations of D-Wave machines, the 1000-qubit previous generation machine (model 2X) and the 2000-qubit current generation machine (model 2000Q).
 The native graph on these machines is the $K_{4,4}$ Chimera graph, imposing a restrictive connectivity (See FIG.~\ref{fig:chimera_lattice}).
-These devices suffer from a number of limitations, such as not having a finite-temperature spin-glass transition due to the native graph~\cite{GlassyChimeras}, and perturbations in the problem Hamiltonian due to noise and engineering constraints~\cite{InstanceClasses2, QACorrection1}.
-Although it remains an open question as to whether the device has any ``quantum advantage'' over classical optimization methods, comparisons with quantum and classical models suggest that the device does exhibit quantum behavior~\cite{QE1, QE2, QE3, QE4}.
-Moreover, a recent study of small-scale systems of superconducting flux qubits has found experimental evidence for quantum entanglement during the annealing process~\cite{QEPhysical}.
+These devices suffer from a number of limitations, such as not having a finite-temperature spin-glass transition due to the native graph~\cite{katzgraber:14}, and perturbations in the problem Hamiltonian due to noise and engineering constraints~\cite{zhu:16, pudenz:14}.
+Although it remains an open question as to whether the device has any definitive ``quantum advantage'' over state-of-the-art classical algorithms, the device has demonstrated a limited speedup over selected classical solvers for certain specifically-designed synthetic problems~\cite{mandra:18, albash:18b}.
+Moreover, comparisons with quantum and classical models suggest that the device does exhibit quantum behavior~\cite{albash:15, boixo:14, wang:13, boixo:13}.
+A study of small-scale systems of superconducting flux qubits has also found experimental evidence for quantum entanglement during the annealing process~\cite{lanting:14}.